Olorunseye1234/First-DSA-Project-Documentation/README.md

 ## DSA-Project-Documentation
 This portfolio showcases practical data analysis projects developed during my journey to becoming a certified data analyst at the Incubator Hub, Lagos.
-The projects here demonstrate my skills in data cleaning, exploration, visualization, and storytelling using tools such as Microsoft Excel, SQL, and Power BI.
+The projects showcased here demonstrate my skills in data cleaning, exploration, visualization, and storytelling, utilizing tools such as Microsoft Excel, SQL, and Power BI.
 Each project tackles real-world scenarios and emphasizes data-driven insights for decision-making.

 ## Project Topic: Sales Performance Dashboard (Power BI)